Those buns are perfect for kids lunches. You can also use edible pen and turn the bear into a mouse bread roll.

 - Once the buns are baked and golden remove them from the oven.

-- Serve with some butter.
+- Serve with some real butter.

-Make about 10 small buns.
+Makes about 10 small buns.

 Make the ears a little longer and they will be perfect for Easter or you could always make Easter Bunny Buns instead.